Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 It’s a sign

 We can also interpret signs from a symbolic, mythical, supernatural or paranormal perspective.
 Carl Jung’s own theory of synchronicity is considered to stem from his fascination with the paranormal.
-When we look at things this way, Combs told us, it is animals that can signify an omen.
-“Crows have always been special for me.
-They have arrived in numbers for special events such as my wedding,” he said, relating it to his own life.
+Looking at things this way, Combs told us, that animals can symbolise or tell us something about an omen.
+“Crows have always been special for me,” he said.
+Connecting the idea of animals as bearers of omens with his own life, he added: “They have arrived in numbers for special events, such as my wedding.”

 Or….a more logical explanation

 Equally, we can give synchronicity another explanation, a more rational one.
 Take Professor Magda Osman from the UK.
 Prof. Magda Osman works as a Professor in Basic and Applied Decision-Making.
+As a psychologist she holds a special interest in decision making at times of uncertainty and in folk beliefs in the unconcious.
 She is also the Head of Research and Analysis at the University of Cambridge.
-Her own research with Dr. Mark K. Johansen has demonstrated that the experience of it is a “natural consequence of a rational cognitive system.”
+Her own research on coincidences with Dr. Mark K. Johansen, was published on ResearchGate.

 We see patterns